devsecopsbiz/cookbook/README.md

 This lab session builds on top of _AI-APP-ST201: The new trends of Dev*Ops (DEV-SEC-OPS-BIZ)_, allowing you to experience first hand the construction of a real world scenario.

-## add information regarding dev*ops for people that haven't seen the breakout session
-## blur images

 ## Prerequisites
 Before we get started we need to ensure some prerequisites required for the lab.